R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 }
 ```

-At first we will be building and running our enclave in simulation mode.
+At first, we will be building and running our enclave in simulation mode.
 This does not require the platform
 hardware to support SGX.
-However simulation mode does require us to be using Linux.
+However, simulation mode does require us to be using Linux.
 If we are not using
 Linux as our host OS then we can use a Linux container or virtual machine as described in
 [Running the host](tutorial.md#running-the-host).
 Alternatively we could use [mock mode](mockmode.md)
 instead of simulation mode.
 When we want to switch to loading either a debug or release build of the enclave we need